CHEMICAL RESISTANT FLOOR COATINGS

-EPF is a consultant and applicator of epoxy and urethane flooring solutions for manufacturing facilities nationwide.
-For over 30 years, we have been serving the food processing, beverage processing, chemical processing, pharmaceutical, electronics/ anti static, munitions and other manufacturing industries.
-EPF installs a complete line of chemical resistant epoxy floor coatings, floorings, and lining systems.
-We control all aspects of your industrial flooring project, which ensures quality throughout the process.
-Our services include expert flooring consultation, specification assistance, manufacturing of materials, and installation.
+For over 30 years, EPF has provided turnkey installation of chemical resistant epoxy and urethane flooring, for manufacturing facilities.
+EPF installs a complete line of pumaCRETE chemical resistant epoxy floor coatings, floorings, and lining systems.
+From coast to coast, we have been serving the following industries: food processing, beverage processing, chemical processing, pharmaceutical, electronics/ anti static, munitions and other manufacturing industries and processors.
+We can handle all aspects of your industrial flooring project, which ensures quality throughout the process.
+Our services include expert flooring consultation, specification assistance, pumaCRETE materials, and installation.
 With a dedicated U.S. installation network, we provide localized single source service for seamless, chemical resistant flooring systems.

-EPF is vertically integrated, which enable us to provide turn key solutions.
+EPF is vertically integrated, which enables us to provide turnkey solutions.
 Along with expert consulting, we furnish and install the materials with our own company crews, and provide an exclusive EPF 5 year warranty.

 Our attention to detail and commitment to our clients ensures that your floor is installed quickly, properly, and successfully the first time, so your business can be up and running safely and as quickly as possible !